 You are required to make monthly loan repayments over a term of one to five years, depending on your affordability and preference.
 The exact loan term will be agreed as part of the application process and documented in your Loan Agreement if your application is successful.

-Our Finance Partners follow standard market practice when loan repayments are missed and take a fair and reasonable approach.
-If you fail to make a payment your Finance Partner will attempt to contact you to determine the reasons for the payment being missed.
+Our Finance Providers follow standard market practice when loan repayments are missed and take a fair and reasonable approach.
+If you fail to make a payment your Finance Provider will attempt to contact you to determine the reasons for the payment being missed.
 They will also work with you to come to a reasonable and fair agreement about how you will address this and fulfil your obligations in the future.
 This will be followed up with an email and/or letter stating that a repayment(s) has been missed and outlining what needs to be done to remedy the situation.

 - The national debt line: